 - a.
-Sec.
-17 & 18 require that the IRP/RP is vested with the powers of the board of directors of the corporate debtor (CD).
-The officers and managers of the corporate debtor shall report to the IRP, providing him access to documents and records of the corporate debtor.
-The IRP/RP shall act and execute in the name and on behalf of the corporate debtor all deeds, receipts, and other documents and take such actions, in the manner and subject to such restrictions, as may be specified by the Board. - b.
-Sec.
-20 requires that the IRP/RP shall make every endeavour to protect and preserve the value of the property of the CD and manage its operations as a going concern.
-IRP/RP shall have the authority to appoint professionals, to enter into contracts on behalf of the corporate debtor or to amend or modify the contracts or transactions, to raise interim finance, to issue instructions to personnel of the corporate debtor as may be necessary for keeping the CD as a going concern and to take all such actions as are necessary to keep the CD as a going concern. - c.
-Sec 23 requires RP to conduct the entire corporate insolvency resolution process and manage the operations of the corporate debtor during such process.
-Further RP is required to continue to manage the operations of CD after the expiry of such process, until an order approving the resolution plan under sub-section (1) of section 31 or appointing a liquidator under section 34 is passed by the Adjudicating Authority.
-Further, in case there is a change in IRP to RP or from RP to shall provide all the information, documents and records pertaining to the corporate debtor in his possession and knowledge to the successor IP.
+Section 17 and Section 18 require that the IRP/RP is vested with the powers of the board of directors of the Corporate Debtor (CD).
+The officers and managers of the CD shall report to the IRP, providing him access to documents and records of the CD.
+The IRP/RP shall act and execute in the name and on behalf of the CD, all deeds, receipts, and other documents and take such actions, in the manner and subject to such restrictions, as may be specified by the Insolvency and Bankruptcy Board of India (IBBI). - b.
+Section 20 requires that the IRP/RP shall make every endeavour to protect and preserve the value of the property of the CD and manage its operations as a going concern.
+IRP/RP shall have the authority to appoint professionals, to enter into contracts on behalf of the CD or to amend or modify the contracts or transactions, to raise interim finance, to issue instructions to personnel of the CD as may be necessary for keeping the CD as a going concern and to take all such actions as are necessary to keep the CD as a going concern. - c.
+Section 23 requires RP to conduct the entire Corporate Insolvency Resolution Process (CIRP) and manage the operations of the CD during such processes.
+Further RP is required to continue to manage the operations of CD after the expiry of such process, until an order approving the resolution plan under subsection (1) of section 31 or appointing a liquidator under section 34 is passed by the Adjudicating Authority (AA).
+Further, in case there is a change in IRP to RP or from RP to RP/Liquidator, the incumbent IP shall provide all the information, documents and records pertaining to the CD in his possession and knowledge to the successor IP.

 - d.
-Sec 28 requires IRP/RP, during the corporate insolvency resolution process, to take prior approval of the committee of creditors for certain actions. - e.
-Sec 29 requires that IRP/RP shall provide to the resolution applicant access to all relevant information in physical and electronic form to formulate a resolution plan. - f.
+Section 28 requires IRP/RP, during the CIRP, to take prior approval of the Committee of Creditors (CoC) for certain actions. - e.
+Sec 29 requires that IRP/RP shall provide to the resolution applicant, an access to all relevant information in the form of Information Memorandum in physical and electronic form to formulate a resolution plan. - f.
 Sec 30 requires that the IRP/RP shall examine each resolution plan received by him and shall present the same to the committee of creditors for approval. - g.
 As per Section 208(2), an IP is obliged to take reasonable care and diligence while performing his duties, to comply with all requirements and terms and conditions specified in the byelaws of the insolvency professional agency of which he is a member; to allow the insolvency professional agency to inspect his records; to submit a copy of the records of every proceeding before the Adjudicating Authority to the Board as well as to the insolvency professional agency of which he is a member; and to perform his functions in such manner and subject to such conditions as may be specified.

-Provisions as per Code of Conduct under Schedule I under IBBI (IP) Regulations
+Provisions as per Code of Conduct under Schedule-I of IBBI (IP) Regulations